SabrineChahedStudent/DSAProject/README.md

 The processing consist of:
 sending the email to destination and knowing immediatly if the emailhas eached or not: for that we use three functions function sendmailtodestination,checkifreachdestination and mailcopy.
+//send will take the email keep copy then push it to reciever imbox and push it to sender sent.

 Emails that have not reached destination will be resend under conditions :
 A message is resent only if there are no new messages to be sent